-Effective after December 31, 2020, the Foundation terminated the SEP plan and 403(b) plan, and formed a 401k plan sponsored by the Foundation's Certified Professional Employer Organization (PEO).
+Effective January 1, 2021, the Foundation formed a 401k plan sponsored by the Foundation's Certified Professional Employer Organization (PEO).
 Contributed funds vest immediately to the participants, who self direct the investment of the funds.
-The amount contributed to the 401k by the Foundation during 2021 was \$98,922.
+The amount contributed to the 401k by the Foundation during 2022 and was 2021, was \$103,324 and \$98,922.
 This amount is included in personnel costs in the functional expenses; see Note 9.